-Staff had completed sepsis awareness training during staff meetings.
+Staff had completed sepsis awareness training.
 This helped ensure staff made triage appointments effectively to manage patients who present with dental infection and where necessary refer patients for specialist care.

 Staff knew how to respond to a medical emergency and had completed training in emergency resuscitation and basic life support every year.